jimhigson/oboe.js-dissertation/main/main.md

 Node.js
 -------

-Node.js is a general purpose tool for executing Javascript outside of a browser.
+Node.js [@nodejs] is a general purpose tool for executing Javascript outside of a browser.
 It has the aim of low-latency I/O and is used mostly for server applications and command line tools.
 It is difficult to judge to what degree Javascript is a distraction from Node's principled design and to